pgruetter/sdl-docs/docs/getting-started/select-columns.md

         type = CopyAction
         inputId = stg-airports
         outputId = int-airports
+        transformers = [{
+            type = SQLDfTransformer
-        transformer.sqlCode = "select ident, name, latitude_deg, longitude_deg from stg_airports"
+            code = "select ident, name, latitude_deg, longitude_deg from stg_airports"
+        }]
         metadata {
           feed = compute
         }
       }
+A couple of things to note here:

-We just defined a new action called *select-airport-cols*.
+- We just defined a new action called *select-airport-cols*.
-We wired it together with the two DataObjects *stg-airports* and *int-airports*.
+- We wired it together with the two DataObjects *stg-airports* and *int-airports*.
-A new type of Action was used: CopyAction.
-This action is intended to copy data from one data object to another with an optional transformation of the data along the way.
+- A new type of Action was used: CopyAction.
+This action is intended to copy data from one data object to another with some optional transformations of the data along the way.
+- To define the transformations of an action, you define a list of HOCON Objects.
+HOCON-Objects are just like JSON-Objects (with a few added features, but more on that later).
+- Instead of allowing for just one transformer, we could potentially have multiple transformers within the same action that get executed one after the other.
+That's why we have the bracket followed by the curly brace "[{" : the CustomSparkAction expects it's field *transformers* to be a list of Objects.
-There's different ways to define transformations, in this case we defined it through a sqlCode *"select ident, name, latitude_deg, longitude_deg from stg_airports"*
+- There's different kinds of transformers, in this case we defined a *SQLDfTransformer* and provided it with a custom SQL-Code.
+There are other transformer types such as *ScalaCodeDfTransformer*, *PythonCodeDfTransformer*...
+More on that later.

 :::caution